-I have more cucumbers, sugar pumpkins and tomatoes then I know what to do with right now, but I’ll figure that out.
-Once these vegetables come out, in goes a new round – kale, arugula, mustard greens and maybe peas.
-All veggies that love the cooler weather and choose to stay away from the sting of the hot humid weather.
+I have more cucumbers, sugar pumpkins, and tomatoes than I know what to do with right now, but I’ll figure that out.
+Once these vegetables come out, it goes a new round – kale, arugula, mustard greens, and maybe peas.
+All veggies love the cooler weather and choose to stay away from the sting of the hot humid weather.

-On one lovely night at the beach, a friend brought a version of this salad and I asked her for the recipe.
-My version is a bit more modified but still as delicious as hers was that night.
+On one lovely night at the beach, we gathered with friends to say goodbye to summer.
+We all contributed a dish, and this was mine, my ode to season’s end.
 It includes a number of my favorite things and works so well together – spicy arugula, sweet berries, light and breezy cucumbers, succulent cherry tomatoes from the garden, and of course, a touch of honey from my bees.

 Israeli Couscous Salad with Summer Fruit and Arugula